 — Ross Young (@DSCCRoss) July 19, 2021

-The Elec (via 9to5 Google) also pointed out in June that Samsung Display is supposed to be starting production on new foldable displays for Google, Vivo and Xiaomi starting in October 2021.
+The Elec (via 9to5 Google) also pointed out in June that Samsung Display was supposed to start production on new foldable displays for Google, Vivo and Xiaomi starting in October 2021.